Skip to content

 [3] Medical Physics Administrative Council (MPAC – pronounced ‘m-pac’) is the faculty governing committee that discusses the overall development of the program and decides on future strategic directions.
 The student representative provides input into the decision making process from the perspective of the student body.

-(4) Women of Medical Physics (WoMP) is focused on dismantling sexism and misogyny in medical physics.
+(4) Women of Medical Physics (WoMP) is a universally welcoming group focused on promoting opportunities and wellbeing of women in medical physics.
 One goal of this group will be to educate the program student body about the impacts of causal and overt sexism on career development and mental health.
 They will also strive to develop resources for victims of these behaviors, both in reporting and addressing them in a professional manner.

 Student Resources